sillybytes/sillybytes/drafts/keter_tutorial.md

 probably using a frontend server like *Nginx* or *Apache*, in which case you have to consider the port the reverse proxy is pointing to.

-Take for instance this *Nginx* reverse proxy configuration for a app that lives on `blog.example.com`
+Take for instance this *Nginx* reverse proxy configuration for an app that lives on `blog.example.com`

 ```